 - Full feature set and bass potential might be optimized for Samsung devices.

-- Detailed performance metrics are pending widespread independent reviews.
+- Detailed performance metrics are pending the results of widespread independent reviews.

 5. Sony IER-Z1R